Mastering Tuples and Deconstruction in C#

 Console.WriteLine(name); // Alice

-You can even ignore values:
+You can also ignore values:

 (_, int ageOnly) = ("Bob", 40);